fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 ### Step 2: create a new MDM server in ABM

+Next we create an MDM server record in ABM which represents Fleet.
 How to create a new MDM server in ABM:

 1. Log in to or enroll in [ABM](https://business.apple.com)
 2. Click your name at the bottom left of the screen